rudra-singh1/scn-documentation/community/teams.md

 ## Mobile App Development
 Our mobile app development team is currently developing an Android app to record cell network performance metrics during our field tests.

-Join the [#measurement](https://seattlecommunitynet.slack.com/archives/C01GZLXB7ML) channel in Slack and contact Zhennan Zhou to learn more about how you can get involved.
+Message the [#measurement](https://discord.gg/sZkK5RpeCE) channel in Discord and contact Zhennan Zhou to learn more about how you can get involved.

 You should join this team if you have experience in or are interested in learning any of the following skills/technologies:
 - Android app development